adiwira09/vehicle-detection-and-counting/README.md

 ![](assets/toll_gate-result.gif)

 ## Key Sections in the Code
-1. Install and Import Libraries: The notebook installs the necessary libraries (`ultralytics`, `supervision`, `numpy`, `tqdm`) and imports them for use in the project.
+1. **Install and Import Libraries**: The notebook installs the necessary libraries (`ultralytics`, `supervision`, `numpy`, `tqdm`) and imports them for use in the project.
-2. Load the YOLOv8 Model: The YOLOv8 model is loaded and optimized for faster inference by fusing the layers.
+2. **Load the YOLOv8 Model**: The YOLOv8 model is loaded and optimized for faster inference by fusing the layers.
-3. Load and Process Video: The input video (assets/toll_gate.mp4) is loaded, and a generator is set up to read the video frame by frame.
+3. **Load and Process Video**: The input video (assets/toll_gate.mp4) is loaded, and a generator is set up to read the video frame by frame.
-4. Setup Detection and Tracking:
+4. **Setup Detection and Tracking**:
     - The system sets up the ByteTrack tracker to handle object tracking.
     - A line is defined in the video frame that will be used to count vehicles as they cross it.

-5. Annotate and Save Results:
+5. **Annotate and Save Results**:
     - For each video frame, the system performs detection and tracking.
     - Detected vehicles are filtered based on the selected classes (cars and buses).
     - Bounding boxes, labels, and tracking traces are annotated on the video.
     - The line used for counting is also annotated, and the count of vehicles crossing the line is displayed.
     - The annotated frames are saved into a new video file (toll_gate-result.mp4) in assets folder.

 ## Customization
-- Vehicle Classes: Modify the `selected_classes` list to include other vehicle types based on YOLO's class indices.
+- **Vehicle Classes**: Modify the `selected_classes` list to include other vehicle types based on YOLO's class indices.
-- Counting Line Position: Adjust the coordinates of `LINE_START` and `LINE_END` to reposition the counting line in the video.
+- **Counting Line Position**: Adjust the coordinates of `LINE_START` and `LINE_END` to reposition the counting line in the video.

 ## Results
 The output video will display: